 And with good reason as well.
 Hormones were long used by livestock manufacturers to raise the weights of animals.
 When hormones are not excreted correctly then there is a recirculation of hormones in your system and this disrupts your endocrine balance and metabolism.

-How does this relate to weight management?
+How do synthetic hormones relate to weight management?

 Well, hormones are powerful mediators and when synthetic hormones are introduced into the delicate balance of the endocrine system, various endocrine glands are impacted.